Fishfinna/Adoptables/README.md

 ## TOOLS

-for this project we used flask in pythons
+for this project we used flask in python 3.9
 <br /> Mongo for our database
 <br /> JS, HTML, and CSS for our front end application
 <br /> and hosted our system on both heroku: https://adoptables-app.herokuapp.com/